KineticNexus/AgriPort-Optimizer/project_context.md

 - Use HTTPS for all production deployments.
 - Follow secure coding practices.
 - No sensitive data should be stored in code repositories.
+- AI agents must follow the security policy in SECURITY.md.